 backpacker gili trawangan

-Dining and drinking on Gili Trawangan Beach
+Dining and drinking on Gili Trawangan

 Once you’ve worked up an appetite with an island stroll, it’s time to choose one of the many restaurants for dinner.
+As well as beachfront seafood restaurants, you’ll find sociable bars playing live music.

-For a cheaper option, you can check out the night market which sells traditional Indonesian street food dishes, such as nasi goreng (fried rice), sate ayam (chicken satay sticks) and curries.
+For a cheaper dinner option, you can check out the night market which sells traditional Indonesian street food dishes, such as nasi goreng (fried rice), sate ayam (chicken satay sticks) and curries.

-Partying on Gili Trawangan Beach
+Partying on Gili Trawangan

 Every other night, one of the island’s bars hosts a late night party.
 For our last evening on Gili T, we thought it would be an excellent idea to go to the Full Moon party and dance until the early hours of the morning.
 Of course, it was brilliant fun.